github/gh-ost/doc/interactive-commands.md

 # Interactive commands

-`gh-ost` is designed to be operations friendly.
+`gh-ost` is designed to be operations friendly
+.
 To that effect, it allows the user to control its behavior even while it is running.

 ### Interactive interfaces